 In order to implement this vision, all “DOTMPLFI” aspects need to be laid out in detail.
 The following are recommended as first steps:

-The MC to foster the finalization of the ST to adopt the MIM as the initial part of the NATO SRM in conjunction with STANAG 5643 (Ref.
-E).
+The MC to foster the finalization of the Standardization Task (ST) to standardize the MIM (as STANAG 5643, reference E) and to adopt common joint MIM concepts as initial parts of the CXCSRM.

-The MC to assign a custodian for the NATO SRM.
+The MC to assign a custodian for the CXCSRM.

 The DM CaT and the MTF CaT (as authors of this vison)

-to establish an interim NATO SRM Syndicate under the DM CaT,
+to establish an interim CXCSRM Syndicate under the DM CaT,

-to lay out detailed concepts (concept of operation) to manage, administer and harmonize the NATO SRM in cooperation with the IERHWG.
+to lay out detailed concepts (concept of operation) to manage, administer and harmonize the CXCSRM in cooperation with the IERHWG.

-The IERHWG to establish a NATO SRM Panel with the promulgation of STANAG 5643, replacing the DM CaT’s interim NATO SRM Syndicate.
+The IERHWG to establish a CXCSRM Panel replacing the DM CaT’s interim NATO SRM Syndicate.

+The C3B and the NSO to establish an agreement for cooperation and collaboration between MIP and NATO.

 Future harmonization work in NATO should be planned in 3 stages:

 Stage 1.
-The harmonization between ADatP-3 database and NATO SRM is initiated and APP-15 Process and MIP Process are integrated as a pilot in accordance with the mandate from C3B and NSO.
+The harmonization between ADatP-3 database and CXCSRM is initiated and the APP-15 process is integrated as a pilot in accordance with the mandate from C3B and NSO.

 Stage 2.
 The pilot study is extended to the other data standards within NSO and C3B area of responsibility.